Estimate Your Total Premiums with the 2022 Medicare Cost Worksheet

-At the beginning of the worksheet, you’ll enter your Original Medicare costs, including costs for Part A, your hospital insurance, and Part B, your medical insurance.
+At the beginning of the worksheet, you’ll enter your Original Medicare costs for 2022, including costs for Part A, your hospital insurance, and Part B, your medical insurance.

 We include some tips to help you calculate your premiums, like how Part A has no premium for most people.